Extension theorems for reductive group schemes

-$\bullet_+$ that the Basic Theorem C also holds for $p\in\{2,3\}$ and that (a) has many applications even for $p=2$ (see already math.NT/0311042).

-{\bf Acknowledgments.} We would like to thank U. of Utah and U. of Arizona for good conditions in which to write this work.
-We would like to thank J.-P. Serre and A. Langer for pointing out the reference [CTS] and O. Gabber for an e-mail that independently outlined parts of [CTS]; this led to a shorter paper and to stronger forms of Theorem 1.1 (b) and (c) and of Proposition 5.1, for those reductive group schemes whose adjoints have geometric fibres that have simple factors of exceptional Lie types.
-We would like to thank J.-L. Colliot-Th\'el\`ene for some comments.
-We would like to thank the referee for many valuable comments and suggestions; Section 3 is mainly based on these suggestions.
+{\bf Acknowledgments.} We would like to thank University of Utah, University of Arizona, Binghamton University, and I. H. E. S., Bures-sur-Yvette for good working conditions.
+We would like to thank J.-P. Serre and A. Langer for pointing out the reference [CTS] and O. Gabber for an e-mail that independently outlined parts of [CTS]; these led to a shorter paper and to stronger forms of Theorems 1.2 and 1.4 and of Proposition 5.1, for those reductive group schemes whose adjoints have geometric fibres that have simple factors of exceptional Lie types.
+We would like to thank J.-L. Colliot-Th\'el\`ene for some comments and J. E. Humphreys for pointing out the references quoted in Remark 3.7 (a).
+We would like to thank O. Gabber also for many other valuable comments and suggestions; Section 3 is mainly based on these suggestions.
+This research was partially supported by the NSF grant DMS \#0900967.

 \references{37} {\nspace{